 Your claim will not be settled until you and the insurance provider agree on a settlement.
 This step can be drawn out if the insurance provider will not offer a reasonable settlement.

-Your lawyer will evaluate any settlement offers and negotiate for you to be compensated fairly.
-If necessary, he will litigate your case in court.
+Your car accidents lawyers in Atlanta will evaluate any settlement offers and negotiate for you to be compensated fairly.
+If necessary, they will litigate your case in court.

 Filing a Lawsuit By the Deadline